 This workshop explores the connections between origami, the art of paper-folding, and the worlds of science, mathematics, and technology.

-Who should attend: Anyone with an interest in origami; the ties between science and art; recreational mathematicians; and industrial designers and engineers who work with manipulations of surfaces.
+Open to anyone with an interest in origami, those with ties between science and art, recreational mathematicians, and industrial designers and engineers who work with manipulations of surfaces.